nmaas-platform/nmaas-docs/docs/nmaas-applications/general-app-deployment.md

 3. Apply desired modifications, commit and push altered files back to the remote repository.
 4. Wait for a couple of minutes in order for the new configuration to be loaded and applied by the application instance.

-!!!
-"Git Repositories"
+!!! note "Git Repositories"
     Git repositories containing application configuration files are hosted on a dedicated private GitLab instance operated by the nmaas Team.

-!!!
-"Providing User SSH Key"
+!!! note "Providing User SSH Key"
     Users should upload their public SSH key using the Profile page before deploying a new instance of an application to be able to clone the Git repository afterwards.

 ## Specific Application Tutorials